Internal Shift Linkage

 Shift Forks

 Shift forks are attached to the shift rail by roll pins.
-Before attaching the forks to the shift rail, make sure they slide along the rail smoothly.
+Before attaching the forks to the shift rail, ensure they slide along smoothly.
 Not binding, smooth, without side play.
 Check the forks, gates, and the rails for bends, cracks, and excessive wear.
 Transfer cases also use shift rails with detent ball springs.
 They're used to shift between high and low gear ranges.
-The notch, check ball and spring are used and inspected like the internal linkage of a manual transmission.
+The notch, check ball, and spring are used and inspected like the internal linkage of a manual transmission.